 Step 4: OneKey Recovery will start its job by marking system partition, creating Windows PE, and then adjusting partition layout to save back image.

 Step 5: Once the backup image (recovery image) is ready, “The system backup is completed successfully” message will appear on the screen.
 That’s it!

 While setting up the recovery partition, OneKey Recovery automatically adds Enter into AOMEI OneKey Recovery to the boot menu.
-If at any point of time, to restore your PC, you need to select Enter into AOMEI OneKey Recovery option in the boot menu.
+If, at any point in time, to restore your PC, you need to select Enter into AOMEI OneKey Recovery option in the boot menu.

 To add “Press A for AOMEI OneKey Recovery” message to the startup, click the gear icon right-next to close and minimize buttons, and then uncheck the box titled Hide the “Press A for AOMEI OneKey Recovery” message.
 Good luck!